Quick facts

 This steel will also return to Alberta in products like passenger vehicles, home appliances, farm and industrial equipment and building materials.

-To ensure Albertans are fairly compensated for the development of this important natural resource, we will raise the coal royalty rates significantly on new coal mines.
+To ensure Albertans are fairly compensated for the development of this important natural resource, we will raise the coal royalty rates significantly on any new coal mines.

 Working towards change